SimoNonnis/Resume/cover-letter.md

 Simonpietro Nonnis

-Your Name
+....Your Name
-Your Phone Number
+....Your Phone Number
-Your Email
+....Your Email